-Daniel Yalacki, the owner of Malibu Pools and Concrete Restoration Systems LLC, has been rebuilding and renovating pools since he was 15 years old or for 45 years now.
-The pool and spa featured in this article presented some interesting challenges that called on all 45 years of experience and then some, to rebuild this pool and spa.
+Daniel Yalacki, the owner of Malibu Pools and Concrete Restoration Systems LLC, has been rebuilding and renovating pools for 45 years and began when he was as young as 15 years old.
+The pool and spa featured in this article presented some interesting challenges that called upon all 45 years of experience and then some in order to rebuild this pool and spa.

-Well, the plaster in this pool and spa were already showing signs of failing as the plaster surface was rough, stained and falling apart.
-To just cover up this soft and deteriorated surface with paint would temporarily hide the damage, perhaps to sell a distressed property, but eventually, the failing plaster will fall off taking whatever is attached to it to come off as well.
-(The Epoxy)
+The plaster in this pool and spa were already showing signs of failure as the plaster surface was rough, stained and falling apart.
+To cover up this soft, deteriorated surface with paint would only temporarily hide the damage and perhaps even help sell a distressed property.
+The issue is that the failing plaster will eventually fall off, taking whatever is attached to it– such as the epoxy – down as well.

 To make matters worse, they used metal slag to blast off the layers of paint instead of grinding the paint off.
-The metal slag hit the paint and rips it off along with the soft plaster below leaving the plaster surface chewed up and distorted.
-Making this a real challenge to level the surface and to make it structurally sound but also smooth.
-This pool and spa were located at a resort just outside of Vail Colorado, so we took every tool and patching system we had with us to face the challenge we obviously had ahead of us.
+The metal slag hit the paint and ripped it off along with the soft plaster below, leaving the plaster surface chewed up and distorted.
+This made it a real challenge to level the surface and make it structurally sound while also being smooth.
+The pool and spa were located at a resort just outside of Vail, Colorado, so we took every tool and patching system we had with us to face the challenge we knew we had ahead of us.

-Now the pool and spa surface was very rough and we cannot patch over even spots of paint with mortar, because it will not bond for long submerged in water.
-So all of the paint must go.
-When the slag hit the surface of a combination of paint and the underlying soft and deteriorated plaster, it really chewed it up.
-So we needed to find the best way to get rid of the paint and level the plaster under the paint that was seriously deteriorated and distorted.
+The pool and spa surface was very rough and we cannot patch over spots of paint with mortar, because it will not bond well when submerged in water.
+So, all of the paint had to go.
+When the slag hit the surface of a combination of paint and the underlying soft and deteriorated plaster, it caused a lot of damage.
+We needed to find the best way to get rid of the paint and level the plaster under the paint that was seriously deteriorated and distorted.

 We found that a combination of 7” and 4 1/2” diamond cutter cups on a right angle grinder provided an excellent way to remove the paint but also removed the loose and deteriorated plaster below.
 Once the pool and spa were completely ground down, we basically just re-plastered the pool and spa with a submersible mortar and then sanded the mortar smooth with 40 grit sanding pads on palm sanders.